More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline: Results

-To decompose the significant two-way interaction between SCDS scores and mTRF models, we first tested whether the relationships between CTS and SCDS scores were significant among the three mTRF models.
-The analysis of the simple slopes revealed a marginally significant trend for the segmentation ($t(57.8)=-1.80, p = .077$) but not the other two models.
+To decompose the significant two-way interaction between SCDS scores and mTRF models, we first conducted a post-hoc simple slope analysis and found SCDS scores significantly modulated CTS negatively for the \textit{Seg} model ($t(62.26)=-2.05, p = .044$) while the trend for \textit{Pho} model was marginally significant ($t(62.26)=-1.76, p = .084$).

 Subsequent pairwise comparisons were conducted with Figure \ref{fig:plot_combined_results}B showing the interaction plot.
-The slopes of both the Se ($t(3923)=3.308, p =.003$) and Ph ($t(3923)=2.674, p =.021$) models were significantly more negative than that of the Ac model.
+The trends of both the \textit{Seg} ($t(4208)=-3.61, p = .001$) and \textit{Pho} ($t(4208)=-2.70, p =.019$) models were significantly more negative than that of the \textit{Aco} model, while there were no significant differences between \textit{Seg} and \textit{Pho} models.